lluisoh/mic-serpavimirror/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is licensed under the [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).
+You may use, modify, and share this project for non-commercial purposes, with attribution.